4 Surprising Reasons to Lean into Discomfort

 Posted in Insights, Motivational, News, Next Steps

-It's quite normal to avoid discomfort to prevent feeling life's physical, emotional, and mental distress.
-However, this behaviour affects our emotions and creates challenges.
+Avoiding discomfort to prevent challenges like feeling life's physical, emotional, and mental distress is normal.
+However, this behaviour negatively affects our growth, development and success.

-Failing to lean into challenging situations can stop talented and intelligent people from succeeding in life.
-Accepting change and getting out of our comfort zone is essential to personal and professional growth.
+How often do you lean into your discomfort?
+To grow and develop, you must learn to feel comfortable with discomfort.
+In my lengthy career in senior roles at a large institution, I learned something crucial about discomfort.
+Failing to lean into challenging situations can stop talented and intelligent people from growth and development.
+Accepting change and getting out of our comfort zone is essential to personal and professional development.

-When you're empowered with these four reasons for leaning into discomfort, you'll be motivated to make the moves you need to advance yourself.
+The following four reasons for leaning into discomfort will empower and motivate you to make the moves you need to advance yourself.

-When you put emotions and feelings on the back burner, it prevents you from being productive and completing a goal – and the thing is, you will eventually revisit those feelings.
+When you put emotions and feelings on the back burner, it can prevent you from being productive and completing a goal – and the thing is, you will eventually revisit those feelings.

 There's no escaping them.